software-mansion/react-native-screens/guides/CONTRIBUTING.md

 - If you're adding a new feature or changing API, you **need to** create a PR in `react-navigation` repository.

 > [!TIP]
-> As the rule of thumb, if you're changing the external interface, you need to prepare PRs for the `react-navigation` repository.
+> As the rule of thumb, if you're changing the public interface, you need to prepare PRs for the `react-navigation` repository.

 ### What is the flow to integrate with react-navigation